Newspaper columns by Dave Moore, weekly columnist for the Norman Transcript since 2005.

 I was born an Army brat in 1954, with my family living in Kansas, Texas, Arkansas and New Mexico before landing in Norman, Oklahoma.
 As a kid, I had many interests, including reading, writing, amateur sleuthing, microbiology, archeology, electronics and music.
 If I wasn’t looking at pond water through a microscope or developing my musical abilities, I was probably tearing apart an old radio to convert it into a burglar alarm with fifty speakers.

-One of my more recent geeky accomplishments was inventing and hosting the Defcon WiFi Shootout Contest, which was a contest to see who could achieve the longest WiFi wireless networking connection.
+In 2003 I invented and hosted the Defcon WiFi Shootout Contest, a contest to see who could achieve the longest WiFi wireless networking connection.
 I ran the contest for three years at the annual Defcon computer security conference in Las Vegas (www.defcon.org), and the contest and its World Record holders are listed on page 112 of the 2006 edition of the Guinness Book of World Records.
-During the second year of the contest, I began writing a computer/Internet-related column for The Norman Transcript, in Norman, Oklahoma.
-I also do all sorts of computer service and consulting for a wide variety of clients in the Oklahoma City metropolitan area, and greatly enjoy my work.
-It is satisfying to know that my work and writings have helped countless people to have a safer and more enjoyable computing experience.
-Feel free to contact me anytime that you like.

 In 2005 began writing my popular weekly computer/Internet newspaper column, “Computer Sense,” for The Norman Transcript.
 The column has become the longest-running column in the newspaper’s history.